 of his instrument’s capabilities.”

 --Guitar Player Magazine

-Paul Chasman’s musical career has spanned nearly forty years.
+Paul Chasman’s musical career has spanned over forty years.
 He came to Portland, Oregon in 1969, where he played in a number of blues and bluegrass bands, most notably the Heavy Gauge String Band.
 When Paul was twenty-two, he found himself the single father of a one year old son.
 This circumstance led Paul to curtail his career playing in bands and to become a full-time private teacher in order to balance a musical career with his devotion to his child.
 It also developed into a musically fruitful period during which he spent his free time studying jazz and developing his solo guitar style.
-This culminated in 1979 when he released his first album, Solo Guitar, which Frets Magazine called “...one of the finest examples of fingerpicking you’ll ever hear.”
+This culminated in 1979 when he released his first album, Solo Guitar, which Frets Magazine called "...one of the finest examples of fingerpicking you’ll ever hear."

 At this time, Paul began composing music for the guitar, melding jazz, classical, and folk idioms into his own unique style.
 He developed a system for harmonics on the guitar, cascading, bell-like tones, which he utilized throughout entire pieces in ways that had never been done before.
 Guitar Player Magazine called him “one of the most deft harmonics practicioners,” and called his harmonics technique “simply astounding.”
 He has written articles on his harmonics technique and other subjects for a number of national publications.